OrdnaH/Exploring-MySQL/README.md

-# Homework Assignment
+# Exploring MySQL

+Using MySQL’s Sakila Sample Database, write advanced queries on a database designed to resemble a real-world system.

-## Installation Instructions
+## Installation

 * Refer to the [installation guide](Installation.md) to install the necessary files.